HobbyComponents/HCuOLED/README.md

 More information on how to use this library can be found in the software section of our support forum: http://forum.hobbycomponents.com/viewtopic.php?f=58&t=1817

+Version 0.2 (06/12/16) updates:

+Added compatability with ESP8266
+Added support for uOLED displays in I2C mode
+Added support for WeMos D1 mini OLED shield (see item HCWEMO0007) Made speed improvement to erase function (thanks to vladyslav-savchenko)